Fast: Flexible Aerodynamic Solver Technolgy

 the keys of numz dictionary are:

-• ‘scheme’: possible values are
+• ‘scheme’: numerical scheme for convective flux reconstruction.
+Possible values are

-• ‘slope’: possible values are
+• ‘slope’: Slope reconstruction method.
+Possible values are

-• ‘o3’ (third order, see p50 https://tel.archives-ouvertes.fr/pastel-00834850/document)
+• ‘o3’ (third order MUSCL reconstrution, see p50 https://tel.archives-ouvertes.fr/pastel-00834850/document)

-• ‘o5’ (fifth order)
+• ‘o5’ (fifth order MUSCL reconstrution)

-• ‘o5sc’ (fifth order with limiter)
+• ‘o5sc’ (fifth order MUSCL reconstrution with slope limiter)

 • default value is ‘o3’

-• 0 : correction for speed only
+• 0 (correction for speed only)

-• 1 : correction for speed, density and pressure
+• 1 (correction for speed, density and pressure)

-• ‘motion’: possible values are
+• ‘motion’: Motion mode for moving walls.
+Possible values are

-• value of time step
+• ‘time_step’: time step value

 • default value is 1e-4